 To obtain the number of mg needed

-Use dosage is given as per kg per dose, multiply your child's weight in kilograms (kg) by the recommended amount of amoxicillin..
-If the
+Use our charts presented below.
+If the dosage is given as per kg per dose, multiply your child's weight in kilograms (kg) by the recommended amount of amoxicillin.

 If the dosage unit is per kg per day, you need to multiply your child's weight by the number of mg of substance and then divide it by the number of doses per day.